oph-design/CPP-Modules/README.md

 ### Usage

-To execute the programs you to navigate into each exercise folder, make the executable and use the program as described in the subject sheat.
+To execute the programs you to navigate into each exercise folder, make the executable and use the program as described in the <a href="https://github.com/oph-design/CPP-Modules/tree/main/subjects">subject sheat</a>.

 ## Contact